Ebonsignori/water-plant-uml/README.md

 If you want to use a private live PlantUML server for rendering embeded Markdown images, pass the server URL using the `-r` or `--remote-server` options.

-For an example Markdown file generated from running an export on [example.puml](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.puml) can be found [here](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.md) or see the raw Markdown [here](https://raw.githubusercontent.com/Ebonsignori/plant-uml-water/master/examples/example.md).
+[example.md](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.md) is an example Markdown file generated from running an export on [example.puml](https://github.com/Ebonsignori/plant-uml-water/blob/master/examples/example.puml).
+See the raw Markdown [here](https://raw.githubusercontent.com/Ebonsignori/plant-uml-water/master/examples/example.md).

 ## Using a local Docker PlantUML server